itabesamesa/minesweeper_4d_rs/README.md

 https://github.com/user-attachments/assets/913b4012-a483-4150-baad-a219c09b202e

-When the program is run with `--capture_mouse t`, the cursor will track the mouse, left clicking will uncover a cell and right clicking with flag a cell.
+When the program is run with `--capture_mouse t`, the cursor will track the mouse, left clicking will uncover a cell and right clicking will flag a cell.
 When the program crashes with capture_mouse on, you'll have to reset your terminal (this is why it is off by default)

 ### Controls